La Superba

 La Superba (Y CVn, Y Canum Venaticorum) is a strikingly red giant star in the constellation Canes Venatici.
+It is faintly visible to the naked eye, and the red colour is very obvious in binoculars.
 It is a carbon star and semiregular variable.
+Its name in Italian means "the magnificent [star]".
+The 19th century astronomer Angelo Secchi, impressed with its beauty, gave the star its common name, which is accepted by the International Astronomical Union.

 Visibility

 La Superba is a semiregular variable star, varying by about a magnitude over a roughly 160-day cycle, but with slower variation over a larger range.
 Periods of 194 and 186 days have been suggested, with a resonance between the periods.

 Y CVn is one of the reddest stars known, and it is among the brightest of the giant red carbon stars.
 It is the brightest of known J-stars, which are a very rare category of carbon stars that contain large amounts of carbon-13 (carbon atoms with 7 neutrons instead of the usual 6).
-The 19th century astronomer Angelo Secchi, impressed with its beauty, gave the star its common name, which is now accepted by the International Astronomical Union.